electron/electron/docs-translations/ko-KR/tutorial/about.md

 In Electron, Node.js and Chromium share a single V8 instance—usually the version that Chromium is using.
 Most of the time this _just works_ but sometimes it means patching Node.js.

-### Versioning
+### 버전 관리

 Due to the hard dependency on Node.js and Chromium, Electron is in a tricky versioning position and [does not follow `semver`](http://semver.org).
 You should therefore always reference a specific version of Electron.
 [Read more about Electron's versioning](http://electron.atom.io/docs/tutorial/electron-versioning/) or see the [versions currently in use](https://electron.atom.io/#electron-versions).

 ### LTS

-Long term support of older versions of Electron does not currently exist.
+현재 Electron 의 구버전에 대한 장기 지원은 없습니다.
 If your current version of Electron works for you, you can stay on it for as long as you'd like.
 If you want to make use of new features as they come in you should upgrade to a newer version.

 A major update came with version `v1.0.0`.
 If you're not yet using this version, you should [read more about the `v1.0.0` changes](http://electron.atom.io/blog/2016/05/11/electron-1-0).